 Polycythemia vera is a cancerous condition and requires evaluation.
-I would strongly urge you to meet hematologist.
+I would strongly urge you to meet a hematologist.

-Hope there are no other causes of polycythemia like lung disorders or staying in hilly regions, etc.
+I hope there are no other causes of polycythemia like lung disorders or staying in hilly regions, etc.

 With high vitamin B12 and polycythemia, polycythemia vera needs to be seriously evaluated.

 Was this answer helpful?

 Same symptoms doesn’t mean you have the same problem.
 Consult a doctor now!

 .. level, RBC (red blood cells), and PCV (packed cell volume) are high.
 The lymph node, liver, and spleen need to be clinically examined.

 Do you have a history of dizziness, weakness, and stroke?